Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 No changes to the colour were made and they were properly implemented.

 ## Changes to font
-No changes to the font were made but they haven't been implemented yet.
+No changes to the font were made and they are now properly implemented.

 # Charles' feedback
 Pro